Soshangane: King Zwide II

 This forced the Ndwandwe to give up the attack and return home.
 Although the Amazulu had managed to repel the Ndwandwe, they had not defeated them.
 The Ndwandwe were still a threat to the neighbouring chiefdoms.
 The Zulus joined forces with their neighbours, and in 1819, the Amabutho under the command of Shaka were strong enough to meet the Ndwandwe in battle.
 They fought on the banks of the Mhlathuzi River, and although the two armies were evenly matched, the Zulu triumphed.
 Zwide fled with the remnant of his followers, eventually settling in the upper Nkomati valley in the eastern Transvaal present day Mpumalanga Province.
 In 1826 Zwide’s successor, Sikhunyana, led an Ndwandwe force back to attack the Zulu, only for it to be utterly decimated in a short engagement.

 Five of Zwide‘s son `Nomahlanjana, Mbejwa, Sixobana, Nombengula and Dayingubo perished in the battle field.
 Nomahlanjana was Zwide‘s heir.
 Zwide with his two remaining sons Sikhunyana and Somaphungu and two daughters Thandile and Fikile managed to escape northwards to the present Mpumalanga Province and settled along the Nkomati River.
 His two daughters were later married to Sobuza I. Thandile gave birth to Mzamose and Mavuso II, while Fikile‘s son was Ndwandwe.
 Zwide died in 1825 in the present Mpumalanga province.

 Soshangana’s real name was Manukuza II.
 He named himself Soshangana because (Owa shingela imizana ya Bantu).
 Bryant states that Soshangana Nxumalo was the son of Zikode Nxumalo the son of Gasa Nxumalo the originator of the branch and his mother was Ngubuviya Ntyayintyayi.
 It is claimed that Soshangana and his followers were an independent people since immemorial.
 According to Bryant, it could be stated without doubt that Soshangana was a member of the Ndwandwe clan, at that point in time staying in the present northern KwaZulu-Natal and one of the formidable Nguni tribes, along with the Mthethwa Empire of Dingiswayo, the Ngwane of Sobhuza I, the Hlubi of Mpangazitha and the Ngwane of Matiwane.
 It could be accepted that Soshangana was a cousin/brother of the sovereign king of the Ndwandwe people, Zwide.

-Soshangana was the leader of the Nguni group who fled away from Shaka Zulu the king of the Zulu nation in the 1820s.
-Soshangana / Manukuza and his group decided not to become incorporated into the Zulu Kingdom after the Ndwandwe king Zwide, whose subject suffered a defeat.
+Soshangana was the chief of the Gasa-Nxumalo clan who fled away from Shaka Zulu the king of the Zulu nation in the 1820s after the Ndwandwe king Zwide suffered a defeat.
 In 1819 Zwide was the ruler of the royal house of Ndwandwe, while Soshangana was Ndwandwe military commander and the leader of the Gaza branch.
 The Gaza branch was constituted of members of the Likhohlwa part of the original royal house living in the Ndwandwe area at a place called eTshaneni, the Ghost Mountains on the Mkuze plain.
 It is also here where Gaza and other important leaders of Gaza branch were buried.